Lightning Systems Showcases All-Electric Ford Transit on Road Show and Announces industry-leading Efficiency Results

 - 200+ mile range hydrogen fuel-cell version available Summer 2018

-LOVELAND, Colo., April 4, 2018 – Lightning Systems, a global developer of zero-emissions solutions for commercial fleets, is taking its new Ford Transit LightningElectric model on the road, showcasing the recently released vehicle efficiency ratings of 61 MPGe on in-town routes and 66 MPGe on highway.
+LOVELAND, Colo., April 4, 2018 – Lightning Systems, a global developer of zero emission solutions for commercial fleets, is taking its new Ford Transit LightningElectric model on the road, showcasing the recently released vehicle efficiency ratings of 61 MPGe on in-town routes and 66 MPGe on highway.

 Tours will start at Lightning Systems’ headquarters in Loveland, Colorado.
 One will go westbound to California and throughout that state (Sacramento, San Francisco, Fresno, San Diego, Los Angeles, Long Beach), while the other will travel eastbound through Detroit to New York (Kansas City, Detroit, Albany, New York City).
 The westbound tour will end at the Advanced Clean Transportation (ACT) Expo in Long Beach, California, while the eastbound tour culminates at the 30th Annual Equipment & Vehicle Show in Queens, New York.
 At the end of the eastbound and westbound tours, Lightning Systems will make deliveries of the LightningElectric to Halo Event Group, a FedEx Ground contractor in New York City, and to XPO Sales, Inc. in Los Angeles.